-Most of the important settings regarding the listings themselves are handled on this tab.
+Most of the important settings for listings are handled on this tab.

 Listings per page: This setting is used for pagination–it indicates the number of listings that will show on a directory page (search, category, or main listings) before a “Next” or page number link will display.
 It's important to set this to a reasonable number for your site–too many and your users will groan while they wait for the page to load, too few and they have to keep clicking to browse through everything.
 A good number is usually around 10.